 You also can set a conditional breakpoint programmatically using the

 dbstop function.
 For example, to add a conditional breakpoint in

 dbstop in myprogram at 6 if n>=4

-An error breakpoint causes MATLAB to pause program execution and enter debug mode if MATLAB encounters a problem.
-Unlike standard and conditional breakpoints, you do not set these breakpoints at a specific line in a specific file.
+Unlike standard and conditional breakpoints, you do not set error breakpoints at a specific line or in a specific file.
 When you set an error breakpoint, MATLAB pauses at any line in any file if the error condition specified occurs.
 MATLAB then enters debug mode and opens the file containing the error, with the execution arrow at the line containing the error.